Attract Top Talent Through A Well-Defined Hiring Process

 If the job involves knowledge of technical skills, your hiring team should test the candidate’s performance.
 For jobs that involve tech systems, you might need the potential new hire to demonstrate their skills and show how they would solve an issue.
 When inviting the candidate for an interview, you should inform them that they will be tested on their technical skills.

 This is vital in some roles and helps determine whether the candidate is a good fit for your company before you get too far into the hiring process.
 You can let the interviewees know beforehand which technical topics will be covered so they can come prepared.
-With the results from the technical test, you’ll also know how much onboarding training the new hire will need.
+With the results from the technical test, you’ll also know how much onboarding training the new hire will need during the new hire process.

 Testing communications and collaboration skills